cjsummeril-wk/w_attachments/README.md

 pub get
 ```

-#### Running

-  - Run the example application inside the `example` directory to see a basic implementation of w_attachments_client
-  - `pub run dart_dev examples` in the root, with dartium running.

 #### Running tests

 - run `pub run dart_dev test` in the root or app directory to run all the tests at those levels